 This goes hard as hell by Pink Floyd standards.

 I absolutely love this song!
 The way it ends The Wall album, with visits from Pink's mother, old teacher, and old girlfriend, makes you remember it as the greatest album of all time.

 This song needs to be ranked higher.
 Once you completely understand The Wall, this should become one of your favorite songs on the album.

 The song blends genres excellently, has a fantastic melody, and has a completely unique sound.
 I really wish it were longer.

 In my opinion, it's better than Parts 1-5, even though 1-5 is still amazing.
 I love how the guitar gets louder near the middle of the song.
 The end is relaxing and nice to hear.
 Not the best, but it should be in the top 15.

 Honestly, this is the best part of Shine On You Crazy Diamond.
 It's much more exciting and interesting than the first parts.

 The guitar solo in this song sounds like the guitar is screaming.
 It's amazing work.

-This is y far my favorite Pink Floyd song.
+This is by far my favorite Pink Floyd song.
 I can't believe it is number 47.
-It deserves to be in the top 5 at least.Starts with deliberate slow drumbeats, the thudding is then accompanied by beautiful electric guitar that puts you in a trance, the music then practically stops when the amazing lyrics begin, which are made even more beautiful by the wonderful vocals.
+It deserves to be in the top 5 at least.
+The song starts with deliberate slow drumbeats.
+The thudding is then accompanied by a beautiful electric guitar that puts you in a trance.
+The music then practically stops when the amazing lyrics begin, which are made even more beautiful by the wonderful vocals.
 This song is brilliant.